Ciboure, Pyrenees-Atlantiques tourism & sightseeing

 Ciboure grew and became prosperous starting from the 16th century when St-Jean-de-Luz decided to refuse admittance to fishermen, pirates, bohemians and vagabonds.
 Thus Ciboure, just outside the town and slightly less choosy about who stayed here, came into being.

-Ciboure today is once again much quieter than Saint-Jean-de-Luz, and is now essentially a suburb of the larger town, although the latter town is easily reached from Ciboure.
+Ciboure today is once again much quieter than Saint-Jean-de-Luz - there were no pirates or vagabonds to be seen when we visited - and is now essentially a suburb of the larger town, although the latter town is easily reached from Ciboure.
 It is a small, pleasant town with interesting streets to explore which has managed to maintain its own identity.

 The town has its own main beach, sandy and supervised in summer, and two smaller beaches near the fort.